datacarpentry/semester-biology/exercises/Loops-stringr-R.md

 1. Convert the last three lines of this code into a function to calculate the GC content of a DNA sequence.
 Name that function `get_gc_content`.

-2. Use a `for` loop and your function to calculate the GC content of each sequence in the data frame and store the results in a new vector.
-The function should work on a single sequence at a time and the `for` loop should repeatedly call the function and store the output.

-3. Use a `for` loop and your function to calculate the GC content of each sequence and store the results in a new data frame using an index.
+2. Use a `for` loop and your function to calculate the GC content of each sequence and store the results in a new data frame using an index.
 The following code will help you create this data frame:

 ```